 In April, I shared a poem titled "From I to We."
 The opening lines reflect the transformation I witnessed during quarantine: "From I to we, that is the transformation I see unfolding during this quarantine.
 Things are happening to us, not only me; it is we what matters not only me."
 The poem concludes with the sentiment: "We surrendered, we will live, all of us not only me."

 Through this poem, I aimed to convey how quarantine shifted my focus from personal concerns to collective well-being, from gratitude for my health to appreciation for everyone's health.
 By "us," I refer to my children, my family, friends, neighbors, and even strangers sharing the quarantine experience.

-A good friend replied to the poem, "Do you really see that?
+In response to the poem, a friend remarked, "Do you really see that?
 It's never been a time as racist, classist, and inequitable as this one."
-I answered, "I see everything, but I prefer to focus on positive things." she continued, "Focusing on the positive is a moral choice, you know?
+I replied, "I acknowledge everything, but I choose to concentrate on positive aspects."
+She pressed, "Focusing on the positive is a moral choice, you know?
 Black and brown poets and writers in this country have never succeeded by writing the same things any white folk would.
 It is on the depth that we read them.
 Go deeper.
 Trustful.
 Shameless."

 I took time to reflect on her comments in my journal.
 While acknowledging the existence of racism, I choose to emphasize the positive aspects and contribute to fostering love and respect for all human beings.
 In doing so, I become one more person embracing the diversity of our world.

 I believe in the universality of emotions and experiences, transcending race, color, culture, or beliefs.
 My stories delve into personal awareness, empowerment, life struggles, privilege, and its absence—elements influenced by people, culture, and society, much like everyone else's experiences.
 While our backgrounds may differ, the emotions we feel are universal.